CatAndCastle/WellOfMemories/README.md

 The app creates the following resources in yor AWS account:
 * `video_bucket`: S3 Bucket where intermediate files and the final videos will be stored
 * `dynamo_table`: DynamoDB table for sharing data between lambda functions during rendering
+* `dead_letter_sns`: SNS topics that acts as a dead letter queue when slides fail to render

 The name of each resource can be customized in `serverless.yml`
 ```